JoshLiCoding/Slingshot-Challenge-Trie/README.md

 # Slingshot Trie Challenge
-I was given the task to create a trie system that is hosted online with a global state that supports multiple concurrent clients and the following operations
+I was given the task to create a trie system over CLI that is hosted online with a global state that supports multiple concurrent clients and the following operations

 1. Add keyword to trie
 2. Delete a keyword from trie